genevieve7473/MECH105-Algorithms/README.md

   - Creates 3 matricies using LU decomposition with pivoting
 - Simpson's 1/3 Rule
   - Numerically evaluates an integral by Simpson's 1/3 Rule
-    - Inputs: a vector of equally spaced independent variables and a vector function values with respect to x
-    - Output: the numerical integral calculated